 Sports Ministry summons GFA leadership for emergency meeting after AFCON exitFootball

-Sports Ministry orders GFA to reconstitute management committee and review coach Milovan Rajevac's work
+Sports Ministry orders GFA to review Milovan Rajevac's work

 After hours of crunch deliberations following Ghana's early AFCON exit, the government agency has asked the Football Association to reconstitute the Black Stars management committee as well as review Milovan Rajevac's work.